chaseruskin/orbit/docs/src/6_commands/13_config.md

 To access an entry (key/value pair), use dots (`.`) to delimit between intermediate table identifiers and the final key identifier.

+The command modifies the document in three steps.
+The first modification is it iterates through all `--append` values.
+Then, it will insert all `--set` values.
+Lastly, it will remove all `--unset` entries.

 ## __OPTIONS__